Recommended Reading

 The Inner Game of Music

-— Barry Green and Tim Gallwey; Doubleday Top of Page
+Author: Barry Green and Tim Gallwey

 The Inner Game of Music (Doubleday) is co-authored by Barry Green and Tim Gallwey.
 Gallwey has written and co-authored “Inner Game” books for golf, tennis, and other topics.
 Overall the books are quite similar.
 They offer techniques for developing focused attention.
 Although focused attention can serve many purposes, (for instance, deep relaxation and better communication) the authors present it mainly as a means of eliminating distractions to improve performance, and as a tool for overcoming nervousness and stage fright.
 Its sports psychology for the musician.
 And quite useful, for what pertains to sports athletes certainly applies musicians — the “small muscle athletes.”